yapplications/yapplications-privacy-policy/README.md

 # Privacy Policy for all applications developed by yapplications

-We collect only data that can help us understand the usage of our app and help us to improve it.
+We collect only data that can help us understand the usage of our app, help us to improve it and display ads.

 We **do not** send any personal data including phone numbers, contacts etc..